-An introduction to responsible investment: screening PRI resources on stewardship, including Active Ownership 2.0: the evolution stewardship urgently needs Logic Dependent on [OO 8], [OO 9] Gateway to [PGS 2], [PGS 3], [PGS 4], [PGS 5], [PGS 6], [PGS 8], [PGS 10], [PGS 1 0.1], [PGS 11.1], [PGS 26], [PGS 30] Assessment Assessment criteria 100 points for this indicator.
+Other resources For further guidance, see: Developing and updating a responsible investment policy An introduction to responsible investment: policy, structure Investment policy: process and practice Minimum requirements for investor membership PRI resources on climate, human rights, and other ESG fare Investing with SDG outcomes: a five-part framework The PRI's investment tools showcase how responsible investment: screening PRI resources on stewardship, including Active Ownership estment can be incorporated into specific asset classes Logic Dependent on [OO 8], [OO 9] Gateway to [PGS 2], [PGS 3], [PGS 4], [PGS 6], [PGS 8], [PGS 10], [PGS 10.1], [PGS 11.1], [PGS 26], [PGS 30] Assessment Assessment criteria 100 points for this indicator.
 100 points for 8 or more selections from A-L. 75 points for 6-7 selections from A-L. 50 points for 4-5 selections from A-L. 25 points for 2-3 selections from A-L. 0 points for 1 selection from A-L. 0 points for M, N. Further details: Selecting 'N' will result in 0/100 points for this indicator and the following indicators: PGS 2, PGS 8, PGS 5, PGS 10, PGS 6.
 No selection from A-D will result in 0/100 points for the following indicators: PGS 8.
 No selection from I-L will result in 0/100 points for the following indicators: PGS 5.
 Not selecting 'I' nor 'L' will result in 0/100 points for the following indicators: PGS 10.
 Not selecting 'L' will result in 0/100 points for the following indicator: PGS 6, PGS 10.1.
 'Other' scored as Selecting Other (M) will not be counted as an answer selection by the scoring criteria, provided answer options have been identified as capturing good practice.
 Multiplier Low

-Dependent on: PGS 1 Sub-section PRI Principle Type of indicator PGS 2 Gateway to: PGS 3, PGS 9, PGS 11.1 Responsible investment policy elements 1 CORE Does your formal responsible inv estment policy(ies) include sp ecific guidelines on systematic sustainability issue es? - These guidelines may be set out in one or multiple standalone policy or guideline documents, or they may be part of a broader investment policy. □ (A) Specific guidelines on climate change ' ' . (may be part of guidelines on environmental factors) ☐ (B) Specific gui delines on huma n rights (may be part of (may be part of guidelines on social factors) □ (C) Specific guidelines on other systematic sustainability issues Specify: [Mandatory free text: medium] O (D) Our formal responsible investment policy(ies) does not include guidelines on systematic sustainability issues
+Indicator ID Dependent on: PGS 1 Sub-section PRI Principle Type of indicator PGS 2 Gateway to: PGS 3, PGS 9, PGS 11.1 Responsible investment policy elements 1 CORE Does your formal responsible inve stment policy(ies) include spe ecific guidelines on systematic sustainability issue es?
+These guidelines m ay be set out in o ne or multiple standalone policy or guideline documents, or they may be part of a broa ader investment policy. : ☐ (A) Specific gui delines on climate change (may be part of (may be part of guidelines on environmental factors) ☐ (B) Specific gui delines on human rights (may be part of (may be part of guidelines on social factors) ☐ (C) Specific gui delines on other s systematic sustainability issues Specify: Specify: [Mandatory free text: medium] O (D) Our formal O (D) Our formal responsible investment policy(ies) does not include guidelines on systematic sustainability issues Additional context to your response(s): [Voluntary free text: large]